nomansadiq11/Azure-ApplicationInsights-log-reader/README.md

 This application developed using AnularJS framework.

 This application can be host as containerized or standalone web application any web server.

+## Features

+- Search Logs
+- Save Credentials on Cookies
+- Save Queries on Cookies